expressjs/cookie-parser/README.md

 Given an object, this will iterate over the keys and call `JSONCookie` on each value.
 This will return the same object passed in.

+### cookieParser.signedCookie(str, secret)

+Parse a cookie value as a signed cookie.
+This will return the parsed unsigned value if it was a signed cookie and the signature was valid, otherwise it will return the passed value.

 ### cookieParser.signedCookies(cookies, secret)

 Given an object, this will iterate over the keys and check if any value is a signed cookie.
 If it is a signed cookie and the signature is valid, the key will be deleted from the object and added to the new object that is returned.